-- They are not based on a regular or cartesian grid.
+• They are not based on a regular or cartesian grid.
 It results in smaller computation times and allows the user to freely define the resolution of the networks.
-Yet the computation times can still be important for large networks (around 30 seconds per unconditional realisation to simulate around 15000 nodes on a standard laptop). - They allow to simulate the spatial variability inside one conduit instead of a constant value for the whole conduit. - They use a skeleton defined by the user and there is no dependence between the creation of the skeleton and the generation of its property.
-It gives the user the choice to work on already explored networks or on simulated networks.
+Yet the computation times can still be important for large networks (around 30 s per unconditional realization to simulate around 15,000 nodes on a standard laptop).